hydr0nium/security_reference/tricks.md

 The `/dev/shm` 'directory' in Linux is a tempfs.
 The files placed in there are living in RAM only and thus are deleted with each reboot.
 This makes it fast to write to and read from.

+## SSH Port Forwarding after connecting
+When enabling `EnableEscapeCommandline` in your SSH config it is possible to use `~C` to change the SSH connection parameters allowing to enable port forwarding and more.